Hansimov/Small-Scripts-and-Tiny-Tools/github-comments-editor/README.md

         * [ ] Discussions
     * [ ] Load the userscript immediately without freshing when jumping from the main page
     * [ ] Apply this userscript to new issue
-    * [ ] Clear preview content after the new comment is submitted
     * [x] Synchronize this userscript with Tampermonkey
     * [ ] Add a word counter
     * [ ] Add more keyboard shortcuts